kyoungseoun-chung/pyapes/README.md

 ## Description

-PyAPES is designed to solve various engineering problems.
+`pyapes` is designed to solve various engineering problems.

-PyAPES is/has
+`pyapes` is/has
 - Cross-platform
 	- Both tested on Mac and Linux (Arch)
 	- Windows support is under testing
 - GPU acceleration in a structured grid with [PyTorch](https://pytorch.org)
 	- Use of `torch.Tensor`.
 User can choose either `torch.device("cpu")` or `torch.device("cuda")`
-- Generically expressed (OpenFoam-like, human-readable formulation)
+- Generically expressed (OpenFOAM-like, human-readable formulation)
 	```python
 	# FDM
 	fvc.solve(fvc.laplacian(var) == rhs)